 - Catheter ablation, where the cardiologist uses a special tool to destroy (ablate) the abnormal electrical tissue cells that cause the arrhythmia.
 This is done in a cardiac catheterization laboratory (cath lab).

+With the current approach of percutaneous catheter ablation, some patients with longstanding persistent atrial fibrillation may undergo two, three or more procedures in order to restore sinus rhythm in the long term.
 If these treatments do not work or if a patient is due to undertake cardiac surgery for a different reason (coronary artery by-pass, valve repair/replacement) a surgical procedure can be carried out.
 This type of surgery is called Concomitant Maze Surgery.
 Specific patients could have Stand Alone Surgical Cardioablation or Hybrid Cardioablation, where two procedures a surgical one and a percutaneous one are combined to achieve better results, for a specific group of patients.

 During a Maze procedure, a surgeon creates a “maze” of new electrical pathways in order to let electrical impulses travel more easily through the heart.